Investment Management Programmes

 - practical applications on derivatives.

-The Investment Management Programmes are designed for professionals requiring a deeper and more sophisticated understanding of the techniques and financial instruments behind successful investment management.
+The Investment Management Courses are designed for professionals requiring a deeper and more sophisticated understanding of the techniques and financial instruments behind successful investment management.
 The portfolio is particularly relevant to:

 - Asset managers